 However there are a few things you can do and should know about to try make it easier.

 1. Get acquainted with the Help-to-Buy scheme

 This scheme gives a tax rebate to first-time buyers of up to €30,000 to help towards the deposit for a NEW build property.
-The scheme is open until December 2021 having recently been enhanced by the current Government.

 2. Look into a mortgage ‘exemption’

-The Central Bank’s mortgage lending rules require you to save a deposit of at least 10% of your house price, which is easier said than done with rent prices as high as they are.
+The Central Bank’s mortgage lending rules require you to have a deposit of at least 10% of your house price, which is easier said than done with rent prices as high as they are.